rkozello/git-parameter/README.md

 # git-parameter
-This is 'main' branch commit untagged
+This is 'dev' branch commit tagged 'v2-dev'